-This analysis considers the modeling of individual layers using representative volume elements of fibers and particles in a matrix.
+This analysis considers the modeling of individual layers using either repeating unit cell (RUC) or representative volume element (RVE) of fibers or particles in a matrix.
 The micromechanics analysis is used to compute the homogenized material properties of a single layer.